 - Each of your subjects should be seated, with their knees and shoulders facing slightly away from the camera, and their face pointed directly towards the camera.

 - If possible, avoid using your device’s camera flash.
 They may oversaturate an area with light or wash out your subject.

 - Although not necessary, you may want to edit your photographs before using them.
 Many professionals use desktop software like Adobe Photoshop and Adobe Lightroom for editing, however, there are other photo editing programs available.

 - Many excellent photo editing apps are available for your phone, too!
 For those using their phone, this may be the easiest and most streamlined process to quickly edit images.
 Try to keep your images as natural looking as possible – over-processing photographs leads to inconsistent and unprofessional-looking photos.

 - Nothing makes a better first impression than a gallery wall with your team’s framed photos!
 The easiest and fastest way to begin is to simply upload your image to our interactive frame designer, pick your frame and mat, then we’ll send you ready-to-hang pictures right to your doorstep!
-We have a variety of exciting frame styles and matboard options, so get creative!
+We have a variety of exciting frame styles to choose from, so get creative!

 Although the idea of capturing professional headshots of each of your employees may be intimidating, it doesn’t have to be!
 With some planning and forethought, taking professional headshots can be quick and painless.
 We hope this has been helpful, and don’t forget to share your creative framing project with us on social media!

 Still have framing questions?
 Explore our guide on how to hang frames on any wall type.

 Join our mailing list for design tips, freebies, and product news!

-This post first appeared as How To Take Professional Headshots: Must-Have Tips on Frame It Easy - Learning Center for Custom Picture Framing.
+This post first appeared as How To Take Professional Headshots: Spectacular Must-Have Tips on Frame It Easy - Learning Center for Custom Picture Framing.